canjs/canjs/docs/can-guides/experiment/atm/atm.md

 When complete, you should see the __"Reading Card"__ title.

-This step outlines the page transitions we're going to make the `state` property transition between:
+This step outlines the page transitions we’re going to make the `state` property transition between:

 - readingCard